wushilin/gsmtp/README.md

 # gsmtp
 GSMTP => Go Simple Mail Transfer Protocol

-It transparently act as a simple local mail server (not authentication required), and does the tunning to GMAIL SMTP and does the authentication for you.
+It transparently act as a simple local mail server (not authentication required), and does the tunneling to GMAIL SMTP and does the authentication for you.

 Local SMTP that sends mail through gmail without authentication.
 Why?